Cere-0/Earthquake-data/README.md

 # earthquake-data

-Mapping of global earthquake data sets using data in JSON format.
+Mapping of global earthquakes data sets using data(2018) in JSON format.

 ## [Link to the plotly](https://cere-0.github.io/earthquake-data/)